The Bankrate promise

 Surprise costs are bound to come up in vehicle ownership.
 This could be an unexpected spill that stains the interior of your car or something more serious like a fender bender.
 Either way, it is important to have extra money saved in case unexpected repairs pop up.

-AAA found that nearly 1 in 3 drivers cannot afford to pay a bill for an unexpected repair.
+AAA found that nearly one in three drivers cannot afford a bill for an unexpected repair.
 While these costs are mostly out of your control, you can save future stress by budgeting for that worst-case scenario.

 It is also wise to shop around and find a repair shop with a good reputation and fair prices.
-Reach out to your insurance company and see what is covered before spending money on a repair.
+Contact your insurance company and see what is covered before spending money on a repair.
 Here’s an outline of common repairs that may come up and the costs that are associated with them.

 |Unexpected repair||Expected cost|

 |Broken starter motor||$150 to $1,100|

 The out-the-door price of a higher-end vehicle is higher than that of a standard car — and its maintenance will carry a higher cost, too.
 Your warranty may even require you to handle maintenance at a specific dealership, even for simple things like oil changes and mileage inspections.
 The dealer experience tends to be more expensive but does carry the comfort of mechanics that specialize in your car’s make and model.

 While it may seem obvious that mid- and high-end vehicles require high-end upkeep, this is not always the case.
 Take Dodge, for example.
 Although it is a mid-tier option, the five-year maintenance cost nears what Mercedes drivers must pay.